juji-io/datalevin/doc/compress.md

 The computation of dictionary and building all necessary encoding and decoding tables takes less than one second on today's CPU.

-### Value Compression
+## Value Compression

 LZ4 is used to compress values, as it has a good balance of speed and compression ratio.
 It is enabled when `:compress?` is set to true.

-## Wire compression
+## Wire Compression

 By default, lz4 compression is used for data sent between client and server.
-Set `:compress-message?` option to `false` on the client to disable compression, e.g. to work with versions of the server prior to `0.9.0`.
+Set `:compress-message?` option to `false` on the client to disable compression, e.g. to work with versions of the server prior to `0.10.0`.

-## Triple Compression

-Literal representation of triples in an index incurs significant redundant storage.
-For example, in `:eav` index, there are many repeated values of `e`, and in `:ave` index, there are many repeated values of `a`.
-These repetitions of head elements not just increase the storage size, but also add processing overhead during query.

-Taking advantage of LMDB's dupsort capability, we store the head element value only once, by treating them as keys.
-The values are the remaining two elements of the triple, plus a reference to the full datom if the datom is larger than the maximal key size allowed by LMDB.

-In this scheme, the values are also keys, and they are also compressed using the same key compression method described above.

 ## Benchmark